ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

   <div></div>
 </center>

-[The World Models agent is a Popperian intelligence](https://adgefficiency.com/four-competences/) - able to improve via global selection, respond to reinforcement and to learn models of it's environment.
-The agent has three components.
+The World Models agent is a [Popperian intelligence](https://adgefficiency.com/four-competences/) - able to improve via global selection, respond to reinforcement and to learn models of it's environment.

+The agent has three components - vision, memory and a controller.

 ## The three components

-**The first component is vision** - a Variational Autoencoder (VAE) that compresses the environment observation $x$ into a latent space $z$ and then reconstruct it into $x'$.
+**The first component is vision - a Variational Autoencoder (VAE) that compresses the environment observation $x$ into a latent space $z$ and then reconstruct it into $x'$.**

 The controller doesn't ever use the reconstruction $x'$ - instead it uses the lower dimensional latent representation $z$.
 This low dimensional, latent representation $z$ is used as one of the controllers two inputs.

-**The second component is memory**, which uses a Long Short-Term Memory (LSTM) network with a Mixed Density Network (MDN) to predict environment transitions in latent space - to predict $z'$ given $z$ and an action $a$.
+**The second component is memory, which uses a Long Short-Term Memory (LSTM) network with a Mixed Density Network (MDN) to predict environment transitions in latent space - to predict $z'$ given $z$ and an action $a$.**

 The controller doesn't ever use the prediction $z'$,  but instead the hidden state $h$ of the LSTM.
 The prediction $z'$ represents only one step in the future - hidden state $h$ contains information many steps into the future, and is the controllers second input.

-**The third component is the controller**, a linear function that maps the vision latent state $z$ and memory hidden state $h$ to an action $a$.
-The controller parameters are found using an evolutionary algorithm called CMA-ES, with a fitness function of total episode reward.
+**The third component is the controller, a linear function that maps the vision latent state $z$ and memory hidden state $h$ to an action $a$.**  The controller parameters are found using an evolutionary algorithm called CMA-ES, with a fitness function of total episode reward.

-## Controller never sees the real world
+## The controller never sees the real world

 The attentive reader will note that the controller never uses the final outputs of the vision or memory - either for the VAE's reconstructed environment observation or the memory's predicted next latent state.

-**The controller never sees the real world** - instead it only has access to the internal state of the vision and memory.
+**The controller never sees the real world directly - instead it only has access to the internal state of the vision and memory**.
 These low dimensional representations are all that is used for control.
 Using smaller dimension inputs means less parameters in the controller, opening up using an evolutionary method to find the controller parameters.

-## Independent model learning

-The separation of the agent into three components allows them to be trained separately (but still sequentially):

-- first train the vision on observations
-- then train the memory using sequences of observations and actions.
-The observations are encoded into latent space $z$ statistics, meaning we can sample a different $z$ each epoch
-- finally train the controller, using the vision to provide $z$ and the memory to provide $h$, using total episode reward
+## The vision and memory never see rewards

 Both the vision & memory components are trained without access to rewards - they learn only from observations and actions.
 Rewards are only used when learning parameters of the controller.